mohammed-salloum/KitchenBook/README.md

 ---

 📌 Notes

-This project was developed as part of a university graduation project at the Faculty of Informatics Engineering.
-It aims to provide a real-world simulation of cross-platform recipe management systems for food lovers and cooking enthusiasts.
+This project was developed as a graduation project at the Faculty of Informatics Engineering.
+It simulates a real-world, cross-platform recipe management system tailored for cooking enthusiasts and food content creators.